Denoising the Future: Top-p Distributions for Moving Through Time: Inference in Top- Hidden Markov Models

 \end{definition}

-In other words, the probabilities for all events not in the top-$p$ probabilities are set to zero while the other probabilities are scaled to sum up to one.
+In other words, events with high probabilities are promoted while events with low probabilities are ignored, effectively amplifying the differences.
 For Example~\ref{example:top_p-set} and $p=0.9$, Table~\ref{table:weather_sunny_top_p} shows the top-$p$ distribution.
-As an HMM consists of conditional probability distributions, we independently apply the top-$p$ distributions to them:
+To obtain our top-$p$ transition function, we independently apply the top-$p$ distributions to them, as an HMM consists of conditional probability distributions: